coderofsalvation/personality-insights/input.md

 ## Specifying the interface version
 {: #version}

 All calls to the `/v3/profile` method must include the `version` query parameter to indicate the version of the service's API and response format that you want to use.
-You specify the version as a date in the format `YYYY-MM-DD`; for example, specify `2017-10-13` for October 13, 2017 (the latest version).
+You specify the version as a date in the format `YYYY-MM-DD`; for example, specify `2017-10-13` for October 13, 2017.
 The parameter allows the service to update its API and response format for new versions without breaking existing clients.
 For information about all available versions, see the [Release notes](/docs/services/personality-insights?topic=personality-insights-release-notes).

 The date that you specify does not need to match a version of the service exactly; the service uses the version that is no later than the date you provide.
 If you specify a date that is earlier than the initial release of version 3 (`2016-10-19`), the service uses that version of the API.
 If you specify a date that is in the future or otherwise later than the most recent version, the service uses the latest version.